PostgreSQL Scales Further Than Most People Think

 CREATE TABLE events_2026_03 PARTITION OF events

-FOR VALUES FROM ('2026-03-01') TO ('2026-04-01');The query planner automatically prunes partitions it does not need.
+FOR VALUES FROM ('2026-03-01') TO ('2026-04-01');The query planner automatically skips partitions it does not need.
+We can automate partition creation with pg_partman or a cron job:

 #!/bin/bash